-The greatest use of energy at Republic Services lies within our use of transportation fuel.
+The greatest use of energy at Republic lies within our use of transportation fuel.

-We have close to 25,000 vehicles and equipment, including recycling and waste collection vehicles, heavy equipment used at our facilities to move and manage waste, and support vehicles, all used in the service of our customers across the country.
+We have close to 26,000 vehicles and equipment, including recycling and waste collection vehicles, heavy equipment used at our facilities to move and manage waste, and support vehicles, all used in the service of our customers across the country.
 Of this transportation energy use, collection and support vehicles are the largest consumers.
+Collection of municipal solid waste is an essential societal service and Republic does not control the generation of waste nor the service design in most municipalities.
+Therefore, our ability to innovate can be limited, however, we are making good progress in the areas described below.

-Thus, our attention is focused on reducing our fuel use in our vehicle fleet.
+A primary focus area is on reducing fuel use in our vehicle fleet.
 We have several initiatives that have resulted in a decrease in energy intensity for our recycling and waste collection operations (see Disclosure 302-3 Energy Intensity for more information).
 These include: